Saddle Rock Estates, New York: Town representation

 As Saddle Rock Estates is an unincorporated hamlet, it has no government of its own, and is instead governed directly by the Town of North Hempstead in Manhasset.

-Saddle Rock Estates is located in the Town of North Hempstead's 5th district, which as of September 2021 is represented on the Town Board by Lee R. Seeman (D–Great Neck).
+Saddle Rock Estates is located in the Town of North Hempstead's 5th district, which as of March 2026 is represented on the North Hempstead Town Council by Yaron Levy (R–Harbor Hills).

-David A. Adhami as of September 2022 is currently serving his first term as Council Member on the North Hempstead Town Board representing the fifth councilmatic district which includes North New Hyde Park, Garden City Park, Floral Park, and the villages of Saddle Rock, Great Neck Estates, Great Neck Plaza, Russell Gardens, University Gardens, Lake Success and other unincorporated areas.

-David is a graduate of Stony Brook University and holds a law degree from Touro Law School.
-He currently is an attorney in private practice in Great Neck, where he specializes in civil litigation and criminal defense.

 Representation in higher government

 Nassau County representation

 Saddle Rock Estates is located in Nassau County's 10th Legislative district, which as of January 2023 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Saddle Rock Estates is located in the New York State Assembly's 16th Assembly district, which as of September 2021 is represented by Gina Sillitti (D–Manorhaven).
+Saddle Rock Estates is located in the New York State Assembly's 16th Assembly district, which as of March 2026 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Saddle Rock Estates is located in the New York State Senate's 7th State Senate district, which as of September 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Saddle Rock Estates is located in the New York State Senate's 7th State Senate district, which as of August 2025 is represented by Jack M. Martins (R–Old Westbury).